ABOUT EARLVIEW PRIMARY SCHOOL

 Our Mission Statement says that we are committed to making a positive difference in the lives of our pupils through rewarding effort, encouraging success, building confidence and raising self esteem.

-We welcome chidren from all backgrounds, ethnic roots and cultural traditions.
-We have people with local roots and also children with roots in England, Spain, China and Russia.
+We welcome children from all backgrounds, ethnic roots and cultural traditions.
+We have had people with local roots and also children with roots in England, Spain, China and Russia.

-Alongside this all religions are welcomed and accomodated in Earlview.
+Alongside this all religions are welcomed and accommodated in Earlview.

 / WHERE OUR PUPILS COME FROM?